HiAP: A Multi-Granular Stochastic Auto-Pruning Framework for Vision Transformers: Introduction

 \section{Introduction}

 Vision Transformers (ViTs) \cite{dosovitskiy2020image} are a dominant architecture in computer vision, but their high computation and memory costs make them difficult to deploy on resource-constrained devices.
-Model pruning resolves this via removing redundant parts of a network, reducing its parameters and FLOPs.
+Model pruning resolves this by removing redundant parts of a network, reducing its parameters and FLOPs.
 While unstructured pruning (removing individual weights) offers the highest flexibility and theoretical compression ratio, the resulting irregular sparsity patterns require specialized hardware to achieve an actual acceleration.
 Structured pruning, which removes entire components such as attention heads or feed-forward neurons, has become the preferred method, as it results in a smaller, dense sub-network that natively accelerates on standard hardware.

-Despite recent advances in structured pruning for ViT, many methods still have two limitations.
-First, they typically operate at a single granularity.
-Methods that exclusively prune micro-structures (e.g., intra-head dimensions) \cite{chavan2022vision} successfully reduce FLOPs, but the true latency and energy bottleneck on modern hardware is often dominated by memory bandwidth (DRAM/SRAM access) \cite{han2015deep, dao2022flashattention}, and not strictly computation.
-Because micro-pruning preserves the overall depth and number of attention heads, the hardware must still incur the high memory access overhead of loading every layer and materializing each attention map \cite{dao2022flashattention}.
-Conversely, methods that exclusively prune macro structures (e.g., entire heads, blocks) \cite{liu2024updp} can bypass these memory transfers, but often risk more performance degradation as they lose the network's representation capacity to a greater extent.
-Second, modern differentiable search methods frequently rely on post-hoc magnitude thresholding.
-Although effective, these approaches often require expert knowledge and manual intervention.
+Despite recent advances in structured pruning for ViTs, many methods still face two recurring limitations.
+First, single-granularity pruning leaves one bottleneck unaddressed.
+Methods that prune only micro-structures (e.g., intra-head dimensions) \cite{chavan2022vision} reduce FLOPs but preserve the network's overall depth and the number of attention heads.
+Yet latency and energy on modern hardware are often dominated not by compute but by memory bandwidth: transferring data between DRAM and SRAM can cost orders of magnitude more energy than the corresponding computation \cite{han2015deep}.
+ViTs are particularly exposed to this cost since preserving every layer and materializing each $N \times N$ attention map requires repeated weight loads and large intermediate transfers \cite{dao2022flashattention}.
+Conversely, methods that exclusively prune macro structures (e.g., entire heads, blocks) \cite{liu2024updp} can remove this overhead, but often risk more performance degradation as they lose the network's representation capacity to a greater extent.
+Addressing both bottlenecks require pruning macro and micro structures jointly.
+Second, multi-stage pipelines are complex and hard to reproduce.
+Many strong methods decompose pruning into separate searching, importance ranking, post-hoc thresholding, and retraining stages \cite{yin2023gohsp,zheng2022savit,chavan2022vision}, each adding its own design choices, hyperparameters, and auxiliary machinery (graph evaluations, solvers, scheduled mask updates etc).
+These stack mechanisms for incremental gains and are difficult to implement, extend, and reason about.